MicrosoftDocs/memdocs/windows-365/enterprise/watermarking.md

    > [!TIP]
    > We recommend trying out different opacity values to find a balance between the readability of the remote session and being able to scan the QR code, but keeping the default values for the other parameters.

 5. Connect to a remote session with a supported client, where you should see QR codes appear.
-Any existing sessions will need to sign out and back in again for the change to take effect.
+Any existing sessions must sign out and back in again for the change to take effect.

 ## Find session information